sicpa-dlab/peer-did-jvm/README.md

        }

 ## Assumptions and limitations
+- Only static layers [1, 2a, 2b](https://identity.foundation/peer-did-method-spec/#layers-of-support) are supported
 - Only `X25519` keys are support for key agreement
 - Only `Ed25519` keys are support for authentication
 - Supported verification materials (input and in the resolved DID DOC):